Skip to main content

 Actions listed in blue represent camera based actions, red actions are applicable to the current content of the geometry editor, while yellow actions are applicable to the content of the dock widget.

 If the Automatic mode is enabled, selecting an action (or changing the parameter of an action) will automatically execute it.
 If the automatic mode is disabled, you need to click the Apply button manually to execute the action.
+Automatic mode is off by default.

 Camera Actions